The Bird's Nest (novel): Plot

-Each chapter of the novel follows a specific character.
-Chapter One follows Elizabeth, a shy, rather colorless young woman who lives with her Aunt Morgen and works as a secretary at a local museum.
-She frequently suffers from headaches, backaches, and insomnia, but no one knows the reason.
-Elizabeth begins receiving threatening, handwritten letters addressing her as "Dirty Dirty Lizzy."
-One morning, Morgen accuses Elizabeth of sneaking out of the house at night; Elizabeth insists that she has no memory of doing so.
-Aunt Morgen continues to be suspicious, eventually deciding to take her to a doctor when Elizabeth makes some initially-unspecified vulgar comments during dinner at a dinner party hosted by the Arrows, friends of Morgen's.
-The doctor is unable to help Elizabeth, but refers her to Doctor Wright, a psychiatrist whom he believes could be of help.
+Almost every chapter of the novel follows a specific character.
+Chapter one follows Elizabeth, a shy young woman who lives with her Aunt Morgen and works as a secretary at a museum.
+She frequently suffers headaches, backaches, and insomnia.
+Elizabeth begins receiving threatening, handwritten letters addressing her as "dirty dirty lizzie."
+One morning, Morgen accuses Elizabeth of sneaking out of the house at night; Elizabeth has no memory of doing so.
+Aunt Morgen takes her to a doctor when Elizabeth makes vulgar comments at a dinner party without being aware of doing so.
+The doctor is unable to help Elizabeth but refers her to Dr. Wright, a psychiatrist.

-The next chapter follows Doctor Wright.
-He first interviews Elizabeth and gains her trust, eventually convincing her to submit to hypnosis so he can better understand her problem.
-During his second attempt, he encounters two of Elizabeth's alter personalities: Beth, a calm and friendly girl; and Betsy, who is childlike and whom Dr. Wright initially believes to be a demon.
-He is able to procure some minor details as to Elizabeth's mother's whereabouts (and finds out she had died several years before), which he believes to be the root of the problem.
-Betsy begins threatening to take over Elizabeth, and manages to one night.
-Dr. Wright, whom Betsy refuses to answer until he identifies himself as "Dr. Wrong," believes that he's subdued her, and agrees to let her be in control for a day.
-He then tries to summon Beth to tell her to fight Betsy's impulses, but instead speaks to Betsy pretending to be Beth.
-He rushes home and types a letter of resignation to Aunt Morgen.
-Before he has a chance to send it, he gets a call from Morgen informing him that Elizabeth has run away from home.
+The next chapter follows Dr. Victor Wright.
+He interviews Elizabeth and gains her trust, convincing her to submit to hypnosis so he can better understand her problem.
+In this hypnosis, he succeeds in temporarily calming Elizabeth's head and backaches.
+During his second attempt, he encounters two of Elizabeth's alter personalities: Beth, a calm and friendly girl, and Betsy, who is immature, childlike, and frightens him.
+He procures details as to Elizabeth's mother's whereabouts (who died several years before), which he believes to be the root of the problem.
+Betsy threatens to take over Elizabeth and does so one night.
+Dr. Wright believes that he's subdued her and agrees to let her be in control for a day.
+He then tries to summon Beth to tell her to fight Betsy's impulses but instead speaks to Betsy, who is pretending to be Beth.
+He later gets a call from Morgen informing him that Elizabeth has run away from home.